khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ### a.
 Fix the Network First

-This step is important to ensure your virtual machine (VM) connects properly to your local network.
+This step is crucial to ensure your virtual machine (VM) connects properly to your local network.

 When you configure the VM in **Bridged Mode**, it will use your real network adapter, allowing the VM and your computer to be on the same network.
 This setup makes it easier for them to communicate with each other.

 If this configuration is skipped, the VM may receive an IP address from a different subnet, preventing proper communication between devices.

----

-### How to Configure the Bridged Network
+### How to Configure the Bridged Network?

 1. Open the **Start Menu**, search for **Virtual Network Editor**, and run it as **Administrator**.
 2. If you are connected through Wi-Fi, select **VMnet0**.
 3. Under **VMnet Information**, locate **Bridged to** and choose your **wireless adapter**.
 4. Click **Apply**, then **OK** to save the

----
+### How to Find Your Wireless Adapter Name?

+There are several ways to check it:

+- Open **System Information → Components → Network → Adapter**
+- Or open **Device Manager**, then expand **Network adapters** to see the list

 ### b.
-Build Your First Virtual Machine
+Build Your Virtual Machine

-Now that your network is ready, it’s time to create your first virtual machine.
+Now that your network is ready, it’s time to create your virtual machine.

 1. Open **VirtualBox**.
 2. Click **Machine → New** at the top.